Dehydration, Hyperthermia and Heatstroke: Caring for Older Adults in Summer

 Other reasons why older adults are more likely to experience hyperthermia include:

-Being more likely to take medications that cause fluid loss or altered thermoregulation (e.g. diuretics, some heart and blood pressure drugs);
+Being more likely to take medicines that cause fluid loss or altered thermoregulation (e.g. diuretics, some heart and blood pressure drugs);

-Cognitive impairment causing forgetfulness, physical difficulty with drinking, dysphagia or communication issues (meaning the older adult is unable to express their need for water); and
+Cognitive impairment causing forgetfulness, physical difficulty with drinking, dysphagia or communication issues (meaning the older adult is unable to express their need for water)

 (DEA 2016; Aged Care Guide 2020; SA DoH 2013)

 Despite this, a 2017 study alarmingly found that dehydration was ‘frequently dismissed’ among aged care residents (Miller 2017).

 Furthermore, a 2013 study found that while 38% of surveyed older adults had experienced hyperthermia symptoms during recent heatwaves, only 3% were concerned about their health (SA DoH 2013).